autistic-symposium/surfline-pipeline-aws-py/README.md

          }]
 ```

-4. Retrieve the cam rewind source files from the origin S3 bucket (downloading them on disk).
+4. Retrieve the cam rewind source files from the **origin S3 bucket** (downloading them to the Lambda function's available disk).

-5. Use ffmpeg to trim and merge clips into a single clip and to create several thumbnails.
+5. Leverage [ffmpeg](https://ffmpeg.org/) to trim and merge clips into a single clip and to create several thumbnails.

-6. If the clips are available, store them in the destination S3 bucket.
+6. If the clips are available, store them in the **destination S3 bucket**.

-7. If the clips are not available, send a SQS message back to the queue, similar to the initial SQS, with a visibility timeout.
+7. If the clips are not available, send a **SQS message back to the queue**, similar to the initial SQS, with a visibility timeout.

 8. Call the camera API with endpoint `/cameras/clips` to update the information about the new clip and send a SNS message with the resulting metadata.
 An example of SNS message: